-While the diamond on the right (1.01 carat F VVS2) is still a decent rock, I would not recommend it when I’m given a choice between these 2 options.
-This is because its light performance is lacking a little (evident by pale ring under the table facet which indicates light loss) and doesn’t face nearly as bright as the one on the left.”
+While the diamond on the right (1.01 carat F VVS2) is still a decent rock, I would not recommend it if I’m given a choice between these 2 options.
+This is because its light performance is lacking a little (evident by pale ring under the table facet which indicates light loss) and doesn’t face up nearly as bright as the one on the left.”

-With the HCA/IdealScope data on hand, I’m sure you would also come to the same conclusion after viewing the “evidence” presented above.
+With the IdealScope data on hand, I’m sure you would also come to the same conclusion after viewing the “evidence” presented above.
 The diamond on the left is by far a better choice than the one on the right.
 There’s no guesswork involved and it is a pretty straightforward concept to grasp.

 So far, we have talked about the process of selecting round diamonds.
 What if you’re in the market for a fancy cut diamond?
 How should you go about evaluating the optics for a fancy shape?
 We are going to cover that topic on the next page…